flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 | `toplevel-no-modules`                       | There are no modules in the manifest.                                        | No         |

 [^1]: Unless the package existed before the linter.
-[^3]: Granted for `extra-data`.
+[^2]: Might be granted on a case-by-case basis.
-[^4]: Exception only for tools that requires D-Bus access and for which the names are not predictable; this includes D-Bus tools and IDEs.
+[^3]: Exception only for tools that requires D-Bus access and for which the names are not predictable; this includes D-Bus tools and IDEs.
 In general it isn't allowed.
-[^5]: Only for console applications, graphical applications must have finish-args.
+[^4]: Only for console applications, graphical applications must have finish-args.
+[^5]: Granted for `extra-data`.

 ## Linter warnings